 Street Food Availability

-After comparing sit-down and cafe prices, look to street vendors for even cheaper, quicker meals: fast-food-style options average about $6.26—only slightly above the $5.01 lunch-menu rate—and local snacks and grilled fare often run lower still.
+After comparing sit-down and café prices, check street vendors for even cheaper, quicker meals.
+Fast-food-style options average about $6.26, only slightly above the $5.01 lunch-menu rate.
+Local snacks and grilled fare often run lower still.

-You’ll find street food widely available in urban centers, offering affordable alternatives to restaurants and cafes.
-Compared with a $25.10 mid-range dinner for two, grabbing kebabs, fried snacks, or sandwich-like items from vendors cuts costs substantially and speeds service.
+Street food is widely available in urban centers.
+It offers affordable alternatives to restaurants and cafés.
+Compared with a $25.10 mid-range dinner for two, grabbing kebabs, fried snacks, or sandwiches from vendors cuts costs substantially and speeds service.

 Transportation and Commuting Expenses

-A bus ride in Mauritania costs about $0.50 one-way, so if you commute regularly you’ll see dramatic savings compared with the U.S. where a comparable trip runs roughly $2.50 (about 80.9% cheaper here).
+A bus ride costs about $0.50 one-way.
+If you commute regularly you will see dramatic savings compared with the U.S., where a comparable trip runs roughly $2.50 (about 80.9% cheaper here).

-You’ll find transportation costs mainly favor public and short taxi trips, though fuel is pricier.
-A local ticket is inexpensive, and monthly commuting expenses stay low.
+Transportation costs mainly favor public options and short taxi trips, though fuel costs more.
+A local ticket stays inexpensive and monthly commuting expenses remain low.

 - One-way local ticket: $0.50 vs $2.50 (80.9% cheaper)